ysmood/jdb/readme.md

 * ### compact_db_file: (callback)

   Reduce the size of the database file.
 It will calc all the commands and save the final `doc` object to the file and delete all the other commands.

-  **This method will be called automatically every time you launch the database**.

 * ### uncaught_exception: (msg)
   Override it if you want to command error yourself.
 The default behavior is just log the `msg` object out.